Naseband/ProcessLoopbackCapture/README.md

 void MyCallback(std::vector<unsigned char>::iterator &i1, std::vector<unsigned char>::iterator &i2, void *pUserData)
 {
     // This callback is not time critical.
 There will be no audio glitches if you take longer than the callback interval.
-    // In a real application you would also lock a mutex here.
+    // In a real application you would potentially lock a mutex here to exchange data with other threads.

     g_MySampleData.insert(g_MySampleData.end(), i1, i2);
 }